-EXPLORATIONS EN SCIENCES HUMAINES ET SOCIALES 11(EPSS 11) (4 credits)
+Grade 11 EXPLORATIONS EN SCIENCES HUMAINES ET SOCIALES 11

 This course will look at History through the lens of popular culture.
 In this course where Culture and Conversation mix, from Prehistoric time to today, folktales, popular songs, famous historical movies, TV series, comics, graffiti, as well as new media will be studied to see how much they reflect the society that creates and consumes them.